|About Us||Our Properties||Investor Relations||Corporate Responsibility||Government Affairs||Owner/Vendor Relations||Restructuring|

 It involves pumping a mixture of water and sand and other proppants together with a small amount of other additives into the low permeability formations to create space in the rock so that oil and gas which would otherwise not be commercially recoverable can flow into the wellbore and production equipment.
 The combination of hydraulic fracturing and better drilling techniques (horizontal and directional) is largely responsible for the rapidly expanding supply of American natural gas and oil.
 Properly conducted fracture stimulation is safe, and our operations are regulated at multiple levels.

 We want to provide the facts in a transparent fashion, so that all our stakeholders can take comfort in the practices, procedures and technology necessary to find develop and produce these resources.
-At Ultra, we support public disclosure of the chemical composition of frac fluids, and we are working in full cooperation with the Ground Water Protection Council’s (GWPC) hydraulic fracturing registry, which makes this information available to the general public.
-For detailed information on a per well basis, please visit the website www.fracfocus.org.
-This voluntary disclosure is in addition to the required disclosure we already participate in Wyoming.
-Please visit wogcc.state.wy.us.
+At Ultra, we support public disclosure of the chemical composition of frac fluids, and we are working in full cooperation with Federal and State regulators as well as the Ground Water Protection Council’s (GWPC) hydraulic fracturing registry, which makes this information available to the general public.
+For comprehensive information on a per well basis, please visit the website www.fracfocus.org.

 Please click here for additional disclosure regarding Ultra Petroleum's natural gas production activities, hydraulic fracturing and water management operations.